 The Audi Q2 is Audi’s baby SUV.
-Following the roaring success of the Q3, Q5 and Q7, the German company decided it was time to make their brand even more accessible.
+Following the roaring success of other Q models and the success of the crossover market the Q2 was a the next step.

 As you’d expect, everything on and in the Q2 comes with exceptional build quality.
 And, as is becoming the norm nowadays with Audi, there’s some great standard tech on offer, too.